You're browsing from the United States

 Share:

-You can do an MBA without CAT.
-Over 600 colleges in India accept alternate entrance exams like MAT, CMAT, XAT, SNAP, and NMAT.
-Institutions such as XLRI, NMIMS, Symbiosis, and SP Jain do not require CAT at all.
+You can pursue an MBA without CAT.
+Across India, many reputed colleges accept alternate entrance exams such as MAT, CMAT, XAT, SNAP, and NMAT.
+Institutions like XLRI, NMIMS, Symbiosis, and SP Jain have built their own selection processes entirely independent of CAT.

-If you scored below the cutoff, missed the registration window, or are a working professional looking for a flexible route, you do not need to wait for the next CAT cycle.
+If you scored below the cutoff, missed the registration window, or are a working professional seeking a flexible route, you do not need to wait for the next CAT cycle.
+Strong alternatives exist right now.

-This guide is built for students at that exact decision point.
-It covers which exams to appear for, which colleges to target based on your score and budget, what the admission process looks like, and how to shortlist the right program for your career goals.
+This guide covers which entrance exams to appear for, which colleges to target based on your score and budget, what the end-to-end admission process looks like, and how to shortlist the right program for your long-term career goals.

-Want to do an online MBA?
+Want to do an MBA from best institute?
 Join upGrad’s MBA Courses to strengthen your skills, expand your perspective, and open doors to top opportunities.

 Best MBA Colleges in India Without CAT